marcusrehm/marcusrehm.github.io/source/_posts/2013-12-19-analysis-services-projects-and-team-foudantion-services.markdown

 published: true
 ---

-Working primarily with software development, this is the second time I am working in a Business Intelligence project and since the first time I missed some techniques and processes.
+Working primarily with software development, this is the second time I am working in a Business Intelligence project and since the first time I missed some techniques and processes that I was used to.

 Things like source control/revision, automated deployment and tests aren't common in a BI project.
 Most of the testing is done by hand, so imagine a bunch of records, thousands to millions and all the validation using excel or another manual approach to compare tables status.
 Hopefully in another post I'll talk about automating tools for testing in a BI enviroment.